Sexual selection: Toolkit of natural selection

-Protarchaeopteryx was flightless, but had feathers, perhaps used in courtship, that pre-adapted it for flight.
+The feathers of flightless Heyuannia were perhaps used in courtship before being co-opted for flight.

 Sexual selection may explain how characteristics such as feathers had survival value at an early stage in their evolution.
-The earliest proto-birds such as Protarchaeopteryx had well-developed feathers but could not fly.
-The feathers may have served as insulation, helping females incubate their eggs, but if proto-bird courtship combined displays of forelimb feathers with energetic jumps, then the transition to flight could have been relatively smooth.
+Many non-avian maniraptors, such as Heyuannia, had well-developed wing feathers but could not fly.
+Feathers may have initially served as insulation and later served in incubating eggs and courtship.
+If maniraptors courtships combined displays of forelimb feathers with energetic jumps, then the transition to flight could have been relatively smooth as feathers were co-opted for flight.

 Sexual selection may sometimes generate features that help cause a species' extinction, as has historically been suggested for the giant antlers of the Irish elk (Megaloceros giganteus) that became extinct in Holocene Eurasia (although climate-induced habitat deterioration and anthropogenic pressure are now considered more likely causes).
 It may, however, also do the opposite, driving species divergence—sometimes through elaborate changes in genitalia—such that new species emerge.
 Sexual selection often interacts with natural selection to drive speciation.

 Sex role reversal

 Darwin addressed sex role reversal in The Descent of Man, with females undergoing selection by male mating partners.
 Darwin and then others described reversed sex roles in the barred buttonquail (Turnix suscitator).
 Expected sex hierarchy norms were similarly subverted among pipefish (Syngnathinae) and seahorses (Hippocampus).
 Females of these species are generally larger, more colorful, and more aggressive than males.

-In different taxa
+In moths, females usually advertise for females by releasing pheromones, to which males "assemble" from long range.
+In the Ghost Swift moth, the sex roles have been argued to be reversed, because the males lek, hovering together in groups and release pheromones from hind-tibial brush organs.
+The females often aggressively knock males from the air whereupon copulation takes place.

+Competition between members of the same species

+Nowadays, biologists say that certain evolutionary traits can be explained by competition between members of the same species.
+Competition can be before or after sexual intercourse.
+Direct fitness evidence from gene knockdown experiments in D. melanogaster revealed strong signals of antagonistic selection favoring males that acquire new genes with increased fitness effects, when express in somatic tissues, at cost of female fitness.
+Meanwhile, the females were also detected to gain fitness effects when acquire new genes that express in germline tissues at cost of male benefits.
+These findings suggest competition between members of both males and females for somatic and germline functions respectively.

+Taxonomic distribution

 Sexual selection is widely distributed among the eukaryotes, occurring in plants, fungi, and animals.
-Since Darwin's pioneering observations on humans, it has been studied intensively among the insects, spiders, amphibians, scaled reptiles, birds, and mammals, revealing many distinctive behaviours and physical adaptations.
+Since Darwin's pioneering observations on humans, it has been studied intensively among the insects, spiders, amphibians, reptiles, birds, and mammals, revealing many distinctive behaviours and physical adaptations.